FlyRayTsou/English-log/README.md

 - align on our objective - ensure everyone agrees on the goal. we ALIGN on our OBJECTIVE.
 - After considering THE important aspects,
 - During the meeting, everyone SHARES their INSIGHTS.
 - sync up - align or agree on opinions. we SYNC UP on our viewpoints.
+- I think we're steering off topic.
+Let's stick to the agenda, OK?

 ## IT English